dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 You only get a default constructor when you declare *no* constructors.
 At least it's easy to introduce the equivalent of a default constructor explicitly: `default Foo(super);`.

-You only get the unnnamed constructor as default forwarded constructor.
+You only get the unnamed constructor as default forwarded constructor.
 We could forward all accessible named constructors too, but it might introduce constructors that you are not interested in, or not aware of, but which your clients start using anyway.
 If you later add a static member with the same name, it will hide the named forwarding constructor and break client code.
 It's easy to get a forwarding constructor if you do want it: `default Foo.foo(super.foo);`.

 It's always possible to write exactly the same constructors manually, so this change does not introduce any new expressive power.
 It's always possible to move away from default constructors to explicitly written constructors (except for classes used as mixins, which are always going to be highly restricted).
 As such, the feature has no back-end impact, it can be implemented entirely in the front-end.
 Back-ends may want to tree-shake unused constructors, or unused constructors parameters, though.